Williams' Basic Nutrition & Diet Therapy - Elsevier eBook on VitalSource, 15th Edition

 Elsevier eBook on VitalSource

-For concise, need-to-know coverage of the most up-to-date topics and research in nutritional care turn to Williams’ Basic Nutrition & Diet Therapy, 15th Edition.
-This market leading text provides coverage of hot topics, emerging trends, and cutting-edge research, plus all the essentials for providing the best nutrition care.
-And with its conversational writing style, vivid illustrations, and wide array of reader-friendly features you can easily tie nutrition concepts to the application of those concepts in clinical practice.
+For concise, need-to-know coverage of the most up-to-date topics and research in nutritional care, turn to Williams’ Basic Nutrition & Diet Therapy, 15th Edition.
+This market-leading text provides coverage of hot topics, emerging trends, and cutting-edge research, plus all the essentials for providing the best nutrition care.
+And with its conversational writing style, vivid illustrations, and student-friendly features you can easily tie nutrition concepts to the application of those concepts in clinical practice.
 The text is broken out into four parts: an introduction to the basic principles of nutrition science, human growth and development needs, community nutrition, and clinical nutrition.
 All in all, Williams’ is the effective and efficient way to integrate nutrition into your nursing or health science curriculum.

 - Case studies with accompanying questions for analysis in the clinical care chapters focus your attention on related patient care problems.